mattdesl/glsl-fxaa/README.md

 ```

 ### optimizing

+If you plan on using FXAA, you may want to disable native anti-aliasing entirely when creating your WebGL context, as it will lead to a performance boost in some browsers.
+If you are relying on FXAA for anti-aliasing your post-processed scene, then you probably won't be getting native anti-aliasing anyways.

 The above FXAA shader uses 9 dependent texture reads.
 For various mobile GPUs (particularly iOS), we can optimize the shader by making 5 of the texture2D calls non-dependent.
 To do this, the coordinates have to be computed in the vertex shader and passed along: